soccer strength training

 - Build Muscle: Having more muscle helps protect yourself from other players and from general contact within the sport of soccer.
 Many soccer players are very lean from the high amounts of running during the sport.
 Styles (2015) demonstrated a 6-week strength training program in elite soccer players increased body mass by ~2.0 lbs.
 Now, this may sound minimal, but these two pounds can make a massive difference, especially in extremely skinny players.

-As soccer becomes more competitive, getting the edge over your competition.
-A well-designed soccer strength training program provides numerous benefits for enhancing sport, but also health.
+As soccer becomes more competitive, getting the edge over your competition is key.
+A well-designed soccer strength training program provides numerous benefits for not only enhancing sport performance, but also health.
 Make sure you work with a personal trainer familiar with the demands of a soccer player, especially if you’re performing in-season strength training.